 OFHEO issued a new Strategic Plan for FY 2000 - 2005 in September 2000.
-This is the second Annual Performance Plan developed in accordance with the new Strategic Plan.
+This is the third Annual Performance Plan developed in accordance with this Strategic Plan.
 There are four major components to OFHEO's Strategic Plan: (1) the mission statement, (2) a strategic goal, (3) strategic objectives, and (4) means and strategies to achieve the objectives.